Settling the genus of the $n$-prism: Background

 \subsection{Current graphs}

 Like in the proof of the Map Color Theorem, current graphs will be used to construct the desired genus embeddings.
-A \emph{current graph} $(G, \phi, \alpha)$ consists of an embedding of a graph $\phi: G \to S$ in an orientable surface $S$, along with an arc-labeling $\alpha: E^+ \to \Z_m$ such that $\alpha(e^+) = -\alpha(e^-)$ for all pairs of opposite arcs. $\Z_m$ is known as the \emph{current group} and its elements are \emph{currents}.
-The \emph{excess} of a vertex $v$ is the sum of the currents on all arcs leaving $v$, and when the excess is 0, we say that the vertex satisfies Kirchhoff's current law (KCL).
+A \emph{current graph} $(G, \phi, \alpha)$ consists of an embedding of a graph $\phi\colon G \to S$ in an orientable surface $S$, along with an arc-labeling $\alpha\colon E^+ \to \Z_m$ such that $\alpha(e^+) = -\alpha(e^-)$ for all pairs of opposite arcs.
+In all of our drawings, black and white vertices represent clockwise and counterclockwise rotations, respectively. $\Z_m$ is known as the \emph{current group} and its elements are \emph{currents}.
+The \emph{excess} of a vertex $v$ is the sum of the currents over all arcs leaving $v$, and when the excess is 0, we say that the vertex satisfies Kirchhoff's current law.
 A vertex with nonzero excess is known as a \emph{vortex}.